hotwire-django/turbo-django/doc/source/tutorial/part_3.rst

 Like many modern JavaScript-based frameworks, it is helpful to start thinking of the webpage as constructed of components.
 This means breaking down templates into sub-templates with one specific function that are used as the building blocks for each page.

-With that in mind, let's make a directory for these templates and create our first component - a form to create a message in the chat room.
+With that in mind, let's make a `components/` directory for these sub-templates and start work on our first component - a form to create a message in the chat room.

 .. code-block:: html